Graduate Research Day - February 11, 2021

 Welcome to the PNB Graduate Handbook.
+Please see below for a Table of Contents.

 The Department of Psychology, Neuroscience & Behaviour (PNB), at McMaster University, has a strong research base in the areas of Animal Behaviour, Systems and Behavioural Neuroscience, Cognition/Perception, Developmental Psychology and Evolution and Social Behaviour.
 In addition, we offer Research and Clinical Training (RCT) which is a stream within the PNB Graduate Program.